hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 - Careful with spacebar now (If you hold space just a bit too long you instantly swap gravity back and die, so you need to be really quick)
 - This music kind of triggers (playing the game for 25 minutes)
 ![Part of the rolling segment where you have to press space very briefly](i6w1_rolling_annoying_part.png)
-- Yes, I am almost there, please dont die now (3 attempts for this part in total)
+- Yes, I am almost there, please don't die now (3 attempts for this part in total)
 ![Second last part of the level](i6w1_almost_there.png)
 - FINALLY!!!!
 Took me long enough (29 minutes)
 ![Victory](i6w1_goal.png)

 But those were my thoughts as the developer, wo built the level and knew, what comes next.

-### Other testers
+### Other Testers

 First, lets start this section of with some expressions: